Luke Cage season 1

-The first season of the American streaming television series Luke Cage, which is based on the Marvel Comics character of the same name, follows a former convict with superhuman strength and unbreakable skin who fights crime in Harlem, New York.
+The first season of the American streaming television series Luke Cage, which is based on the Marvel Comics character of the same name, follows Luke Cage, a former convict with superhuman strength and unbreakable skin who fights crime in Harlem, New York.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
 The season was produced by Marvel Television in association with ABC Studios, with Cheo Hodari Coker serving as showrunner.